gpakosz/PPK_ASSERT/README.md

 The library is designed to be lightweight would you decide to keep assertions enabled even in release builds (`#define PPK_ASSERT_ENABLED 1`).

-Each assertion eats up `sizeof(bool)` of stack, used to keep track whether the assertion should be ignored for the remaining lifetime of the program.
+By default, each assertion eats up `sizeof(bool)` of stack, used to keep track whether the assertion should be ignored for the remaining lifetime of the program.
+You can disable this feature (see [customizing compilation]).

 ### Message Formatting